Union, Progress and Democracy: Elections

+Decay and dissolution

+In the 2015 general election, UPyD suffered a decline in its vote power by losing all of its seats, while the liberal Citizens party raised as an alternative.
+By the 2016 general election, the party's popularity dropped to just 0.2% of the national vote.

+The party took part in the 2019 European Parliament elections in the party list of Citizens, achieving a single MEP.

+On 18 November 2020, the party's dissolution and its erasure from the registry of political parties was ordered, as it did not have the financial solvency to pay off the debt contracted with a former worker.
+The party announced that it would appeal the sentence, but on 6 December 2020 the party announced that it would no longer appeal it, thus formally extinguishing UPyD.

 Ideology

 Official stance

-Ideologically, UPyD wasn’t defined by itself as either left or right and its constituency included voters with an affinity for the political right as well as part of the Socialist Party's disenchanted voters.
-Likewise, the magenta party refused expressly to be placed in the political centre.
-UPyD defined itself as "a progressive party which stood up for cross-sectionalism" when it was asked to be placed on the left–right political spectrum, thus supporting the ideas the party considered progressive from across the political spectrum.
-According to spokesperson Rosa Díez, the party was "progressive and cross-sectional: it had leftist people and right-wing, liberal people".
+Ideologically, UPyD didn't define itself as either left or right, and its constituency included voters with an affinity for the political right as well as part of the Socialist Party's disenchanted voters.
+Likewise, the magenta party refused to be placed in the political centre.
+When it was asked to be placed on the left–right political spectrum, UPyD defined itself as "a progressive party which stood up for cross-sectionalism"; according to spokesperson Rosa Díez, the party "had leftist people and right-wing, liberal people".
 Other additional identity signs were the following: